Rongtao-Xu/Awesome-LLM-EN/README.md

 ## News
 😊 This project is under development.
 You can hit the **STAR** and **WATCH** to follow the updates.
-* Our Awesome-LLM-EN reasoning paper: is now public.
+* Our Awesome-LLM-EN reasoning paper[Reasoning on Graphs: Faithful and Interpretable Large Language Model Reasoning](https://arxiv.org/abs/2311.00530): is now public.

 ## Overview
 In this repository, we collect recent advances in unifying LLMs and Agents.
 We have identified two commonly used general models: *1) LLM for Planner and *2) LLM for Semantic Understanding..